December 2009 - Vol. 35

 What is important is not that we should always fear (or hope) about the End but that we should always remember, always take it into account.
 An analogy may here help.
 A man of seventy need not be always feeling (much less talking) about his approaching death: but a wise man of seventy should always take it into account.
 He would be foolish to embark on schemes which presuppose twenty more years of life: he would be criminally foolish not to make – indeed, not to have made long since – his will.

-[This excerpt is from The World's Last Night, first published as "The Christian Hope Its Meaning for Today" in Religion in Life (Winter 1952); later published under the present title in The World's Last Night (1955) by Harcourt.]
+[This excerpt is from The World's Last Night, by C.S.
+Lewis, first published as "The Christian Hope Its Meaning for Today" in Religion in Life (Winter 1952), (c) C.S.
+Lewis PTE Limited; later published under the present title in The World's Last Night and Other Essays (1960) by Harcourt, Inc. London]

 .